-In the case of an emergency when a physician is needed, the San Antonio Zoo EMT staff will be called, to assess the need for EMS.
+In the case of an emergency when a physician is needed, the San Antonio Zoo medics will be called to assess the need for Emergency Medical Services (EMS).
 The information provided on the enrollment form will be shared with the required medical professionals.
+The call to EMS is made at the same time a call to the parent is made.